 I am a huge believer in the power of journaling.
 Women and mothers have so much on our plates, we really need a place to vent our innermost thoughts.
 Journals are perfect for this.

 Put the idea of a childhood journal out of your mind.
 This is big girl writing for your eyes only.
-Look for my upcoming posts about why journaling is so transformative.
-I might even have some journaling prompts up my sleeve.

 Really embrace who you are without judgment.
 If it helps, make a list of your strengths so that you can line it up with your weaknesses.
 You will be surprised what you learn about yourself.